 Dietary Fiber: Fiber is provided mainly by the skin, but the flesh contains an indigestible starch which provides the same benefits.
 This form of starch in a cooked potato is about 7% but if the potato is allowed to cool it will increase to about 13%.

 The amount of toxin in a potato may increase if it is exposed to light and turns green, but this is not a reliable indicator.
 Bitterness is a better indicator as Solanine is an alkaloid.
 Greening can occur without significant increase in toxicity and toxicity can be present without greening.
 Diseased potatoes or those showing decay may have elevated levels of solanine and should be discarded.
-Individual tolerance is said to vary, but I've eaten plenty of lightly greenish potatoes without ill effect and no cases of potato poisoning have been reported for about 50 years.
+Individual tolerance is said to vary, but I've eaten plenty of lightly greenish potatoes without ill effect, and no cases of potato poisoning have been reported in the United States for about 50 years.

 Acrylamide: This substance was detected in fried potato products in Sweden in 2002.
 It is not unique to potatoes but occurs in all high carbohydrate foods when heated, like toast, for instance.
 It has been in our food since the invention of cooking.